-Capitol Records is celebrating their 75th Anniversary by re-issuing some of their landmark recordings on LP throughout 2017.
+Capitol Records continues their 75th Anniversary with more re-issues of some of their landmark recordings on LP.
 And that's good news for Epi fans since Epiphone instruments can be heard over the entire history of Capitol Records including classic albums by Radiohead, The Beatles, and The Beach Boys.
 And of course, Epiphone's stellar reputation among jazz guitarists meant that Epiphones archtops were in regular use at Capitol Records' studios in Hollywood.
 Check out Frank Sinatra's In the Wee Small Hours, Nat King Cole's Unforgettable, and of course Les & Mary by Les Paul and Mary Ford to hear those priceless Epiphone archtops in action.
 Visit your favorite local record store to find out more.

 Epiphone's critically acclaimed new Masterbilt Century Collection combines old world craftsmanship and cutting edge pickup technology.
 They are the very kind of guitars Capitol Recording artist Les Paul would have loved.
 Visit the website for in-depth photos, artist videos, and a full history of Epiphone archtops.